 3. Image and Video Library – upload new visual assets and manage all previous uploaded images and videos

 4. Reporting – create, save and schedule performance reports

 5. Page Posts – view your scheduled posts, published posts and ad posts

-6. Tools – access your pixels, custom conversions and account settings
+6. Events Manager – access your pixels and custom conversions and account settings

-Under the Manage Ads section is where most of the work is done.
+The Ads Manager section is where most of the work is done.
 In here, you can create new campaigns, edit current ones and import and export new creative.

 There are a few features that will help you maneuver around the interface and become more efficient.

 • Search – use this feature to find what you’re looking for, without having to hunt through old campaigns or ads